maplibre/maplibre-native/README.md

  make ios-uitest
 ```

-The packaging script will produce a `platform/ios/build/ios/pkg/dynamic`
+The packaging script will produce a `Mapbox.xcframework` in the  `platform/ios/build/ios/pkg/dynamic` folder.
 Please refer to [Mapbox Maps SDK for iOS](platform/ios/platform/ios/) for detailed instructions.